marcmerlin/esp32_fatfsimage/README.md

 If you want to create the filesystem on your computer and send it to your ESP32 (in my case I have a big collection of Animated Gifs I want to serve), you follow these steps:

+### Create a FFAT partition on ESP32
-1) reformat your ESP32 to have a FatFS partition.
+reformat your ESP32 to have a FatFS partition.
 You'll probably need this in your tree: https://github.com/espressif/arduino-esp32/pull/2623/files or you can simply git clone https://github.com/marcmerlin/arduino-esp32 which has the change you need